raisinbran25/tonkatonka/minesweeper.md

     background-color: #90EE90;
     border: 0px solid black;
     font-size: 1.5fem;
     display: flex;
     justify-content: center;
     align-items: center;

-    /* grid display allows programmer to specify how much of the grid an element should take up; these buttons will take up 1 row and 1 column */
     grid-column: span 1;
     grid-row: span 1;

-    /* allows for smooth transition of properties and the "animation" effect to appear on hover */
     transition: all 0s;
 }